simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 #### **Random Action Selection **

 To start, I explored the effects of the agent randomly selecting actions from its action space to see how the agent performs.
-This helped me familiarise myself with using OpenAI Gym and Stable Baselines3.
+This helped me familiarise myself with using basic concepts of both libraries.
 I limited the number of steps to 1000 to avoid lengthy runtimes.

 #### **Code Snippets**